-Balboa Sunset Trumpetvine features bold clusters of cherry red trumpet-shaped flowers with orange overtones at the ends of the branches from mid summer to early fall.
+Trumpetvine features bold clusters of scarlet trumpet-shaped flowers with orange overtones and yellow throats at the ends of the branches from mid summer to early fall.
 It has dark green deciduous foliage.
 The large serrated pointy pinnately compound leaves turn yellow in fall.